carpentries-incubator/python-testing/_episodes/03a-dbc.md

 ### Extending Contracts

 Sometimes, the simple built-in syntax for defining contracts is not sufficient.
 In this case, contracts can be extended by defining a function that implements a new contract.
-For example, number theory tells us that all perfect squares end in a digit of 1,4,5,6, or 9 or end in an even number of zero digits.
-We can define a new contract that checks this condition
+For example, [number theory tells us](http://mathworld.wolfram.com/SquareNumber.html) that all perfect squares end in a digit of 1,4,5,6, or 9 or end in an even number of zero digits.
+We can define a new contract that checks these conditions.

 ~~~ {.python}
 @new_contract